marcdotson/conjoint-ensembles/README.md

 ## Project Organization

   - `Code`: includes utilities and model scripts written in python, R, and Stan
   - `Data`: Simulated data sets used by conjoint models
-  - `Paper` includes the paper submitted for publication
   - `Figures`: images and plots from demos, tutorials, and paper
+  - `Paper`: includes the paper submitted for publication
   - `Presentation`: slides, demos, and tutorials